MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    * <u>Fine related phrases</u>.
 Expand the entry of the word by selecting the arrow to its left.
 This shows phrases that included the expanded terms in meeting subject lines.
 For example, if you expand **developer**, you might see the phrases "developer interviews," "developer hiring schedule," or, simply, "developer."
 For each phrase, you can see the number of meetings (**Meeting count**) that contained it in its subject line, and the amount of time spent in those meetings (**Attendee meeting hours**).

-4. After you decide that a phrase is relevant, designate it as a keyword.
+4. After you decide that a phrase is relevant, designate it as a keyword by using these steps:

    a.
-First, select the phrase: Hover your mouse over the phrase's row to see an unselected checkbox to the left of the phrase.
+Hover your mouse over the phrase's row to see an unselected checkbox to the left of the phrase.

    ![Unselected term](../images/wpa/tutorials/unchecked-box.png)

    b.
-Then, click the checkbox:
+Then, select the checkbox:

    ![Select term](../images/wpa/tutorials/select-terms.png)